zeibura/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 #### How to start API ML on localhost with full HTTPS

 The https://github.com/zowe/api-layer repository already contains pre-generated certificates that can be used to start API ML with HTTPS on your computer.
-The certificates are not trusted by your browser so you can either ignore the security warning or generate your own certificates and add them to the truststore of your browser or system.
+The certificates are not trusted by your browser so you can either ignore the security warning or generate your own certificates, and add them to the truststore of your browser or system.

-The certificates are described in more detail in the [TLS Certificates for localhost](https://github.com/zowe/api-layer/blob/master/keystore/README.md).
+For more inforamtion about the certificates, see [TLS Certificates for localhost](https://github.com/zowe/api-layer/blob/master/keystore/README.md).

 **Note:** When running on localhost, only the combination of using a keystore and truststore is supported.